AppleGreen Cottage

 diy gift bag

-Knot the ends of the drawstring or tie them together.
+Knot the ends of the drawstring on your Christmas gift bags so you will be able to tie the top and the gifts stay safely tucked in.
 See bonus tip below for a different drawstring pull solution - super cute!

 Done.
 Make one more!
 If you have enough time or love experimenting, check out my bonus tips below!